San Miguel de Cozumel

 Tourism on the island expanded rapidly with the arrival of a cruise ship port in the 1980s and today, San Miguel de Cozumel is a popular tourist destination with many all-inclusive hotels, restaurants, and shops.

-How to get to San Miguel de Cozumel
+How to Get to San Miguel de Cozumel

-To get to San Miguel de Cozumel, you can either fly to Cozumel or take the ferry from Playa del Carmen.
+To get to San Miguel de Cozumel, you can either fly to Cozumel directly or take the ferry from Playa del Carmen.

 Flying to Cozumel